xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-        -- bug(dkulp) Implement an "Auto" mode for Eyes for Coro/Image faces that will blink roughly every 5 seconds on a rest
+    -- bug(gil) Fix crash when renaming model without sequence open.
-        -- bug(dkulp) Fix crash if face effect dropped on a strand or node 4.2.4  Aug 26, 2015
+    -- bug(dkulp) Implement an "Auto" mode for Eyes for Coro/Image faces that will blink roughly every 5 seconds on a rest -- bug(dkulp) Fix crash if face effect dropped on a strand or node 4.2.4  Aug 26, 2015
 	-- bug(gil)  Fix view combo drop-down not populating when no fseq file existed.
 Moved Initialize call to make sure SequenceData object has been initialized first.